880 Pet Friendly Apartments for rent in New York City, NY

 Leaving Expectations at the Door: Usually, if something sounds too good to be true, it probably is.
 Be conscious of bait and switch scams found on Craigslist and elsewhere.
 Trust your gut.
 This same rule applies to the cost/size ratio.
 See more

-Renting pet-friendly apartments in New York should offer peace of mind and convenience for our furry friends.
+Renting pet-friendly apartments in New York City should offer peace of mind and convenience for our furry friends.
 It’s crucial to find an apartment that’ll work for both you and your pet.
 Before signing a pet-friendly apartment, take your time to study the layout and ask plenty of questions.

-Some pet-friendly apartments in New York may request a pet deposit or only accept certain dog breeds.
+Some pet-friendly apartments in New York City may request a pet deposit or only accept certain dog breeds.
 You should also consider if the floors are hardwood or carpeted.
 Hardwood may be easier to clean-up fur and a mess but could mean your neighbors below hear the tapping of your dog running past.
 An outdoor balcony can also be ideal for a pet who needs some fresh air.

-Consider the neighborhood of any pet-friendly apartments in New York.
+Consider the neighborhood of any pet-friendly apartments in New York City.
 Are they near a dog park or a vet?
 You should also research the rates of dog walkers in your area.
 It may be less expensive to move to a nearby neighborhood with a lower pet deposit, a better layout for your pet, and cheaper services.